kevinch/emtalks/pages/posts/layoff.md

 ### Do not take it personal but have a step back and think

-Once the initial shock disappeared I quickly grabbed a sheet of paper and started to lay down the last two years I spent as Engineering Manager with its main events, deliveries, team headcount updates, secondary team projects, parallel projects, changes in leadership and so on.
+Once the initial shock disappeared I quickly grabbed a sheet of paper and started to lay down the last two years I spent as Engineering Manager with its main events, deliveries, team updates, secondary and parallel projects, changes in leadership and so on.
 I created a rough sketch and it brought several insights that I'm sure will be helpful in my upcoming position.

 ### Align, align, align with leadership